 Instead of buying individual stocks, an easier path is to buy index funds, which are portfolios that follow or track a specific market index (e.g., the Dow Jones).
 Truth be told, this is probably a good starting point for new investors because it offers instant diversification across many companies, and it allows you to track an index or an industry rather than relying on your own insights to pick a single winner.

 When you buy a fund, you can access a large number of companies instead of just one at a time.
-The fund’s composition and price fluctuates depending on the state of the specific index that it follows.
+The fund’s composition and price fluctuate depending on the state of the specific index that it follows.

 Most index funds are passively managed, meaning they follow a specific segment independent of any human intervention.
 In other words, account managers do not actively add or remove funds to improve performance.